ec-europa/europa-component-library/docs/Migrating-v4.md

 - Error
 - Background

-Apart from that, some static have been introduced for very specific cases
+Apart from that, some static colors have been introduced for very specific cases

 - Branding: used only in EC footer and page header; could be set to primary color if needed

 ### Typography

-No more categories of font for EC (normal, with standard line height, and prolonged, with bigger line height).
+No more categories of font for EC (normal - with standard line height, and prolonged - with bigger line height).
 Now all the font are using the same scale

 ### Shadows

-Elevation scale has been updated for EC, to allow more felxibility.
+Elevation scale has been updated for EC, to allow more flexibility.
 Instead of elevation 1 to 4, it now uses the real depth of it.
 It affects mostly the shadow utilites.

 Corresponding list (v3 -> v4):